Silicon Valley startup Illumio launches in APAC with new Sydney HQ

 “We have nearly 100 customers today.
 While the first companies to take advantage of our technology were large, highly regulated industries – such as financial institutions and global SaaS companies – the market is maturing, and we are increasingly seeing interest from mid-sized companies,” van Es explains.

-“The need to secure the inside of data centres and cloud environments applies to all industries – it’s an issue that all types of organisation is facing.”
+“The need to secure the inside of data centers and cloud environments applies to all industries – it’s an issue that all types of organisation is facing.”

 The company has been backed by $125 million Series D funding round led by J.P.
 Morgan Asset Management in June 2017 and has increased its headcount by more than 60% last year to support its growth.